leachimsumiri/battleships/README.md

 # Battleships Refactoring

+An exercise to refactor a poorly programmed java fx battleship game.

 For running locally: Note that Java FX was removed from the SDK with Java 11.

 ## Angabe: Code Review und Refactoring